buildingSMART/IDS/Documentation/UserManual/units.md

 The following table lists the measures that need to be converted, along with the metadata to support the conversion process.
 A full list of IFC-defined types can be found in the IFC documentation.

-Dimensional exponents are specified according to the [International System of Quantities](https://en.wikipedia.org/wiki/International_System_of_Quantities), as defined in ISO 80000-1.
-The order is: length, mass, time, electric current, thermodynamic temperature, amount of substance, and luminous intensity (m, kg, s, A, K, mol, cd).
-For example, speed (m/s) would be denoted as _(1, 0, -1, 0, 0, 0, 0)_.

 | Ifc Defined Type name                         | Physical Quantity description           | Unit         | Unit Symbol | Default display | Dimensional exponents   | Unit enumeration                                           | IfcSIUnitName enumerations                         |
 | --------------------------------------------- | --------------------------------------- | ------------ | ----------- | --------------- | ----------------------- | ---------------------------------------------------------- | -------------------------------------------------- |
 | IFCABSORBEDDOSEMEASURE                        | Absorbed radioactivity dose             | gray         | Gy          | J / kg          | (2, 0, -2, 0, 0, 0, 0)  | IfcUnitEnum.ABSORBEDDOSEUNIT                               | IfcSIUnitName.GRAY                                 |